 Customers will love to see what the product they’re ordering is going to look like, so finding the right way to preview your products is key to selling personalized gifts.

 However, when your personalization gets more personal you know it's time to rely on a preview app.
-This is most useful when you want customers to add that unique personal touch to your products, such as a quote, name, date, monogram or even their own picture.
-It also works great for mix and match products, where customers get to choose different fabrics, textures, and stylings to make their product absolutely unique.
+This is most useful when you want customers to add that unique personal touch to your products, such as a quote, name, date, monogram, or even their own picture.
+It also works great for mix-and-match products, where customers get to choose different fabrics, textures, and stylings to make their products absolutely unique.

 Take the example of Customily.
 It integrates with WooCommerce with very simple steps, and it doesn't compromise your customers' shopping process at all.
-This means it doesn't add an extra step (the infamous pop up) before adding to cart.
-Instead, it adds a dynamic preview where your regular product picture used to be, removing shopping friction and most importantly customers uncertainty.
+This means it doesn't add an extra step (the infamous pop-up) before adding to the cart.
+Instead, it adds a dynamic preview where your regular product picture used to be, removing shopping friction and most importantly customer uncertainty.

-As your clients choose their options, the preview right next to them updates in real-time.
+As your clients choose their options, the preview is right next to the updates in real time.
 And the best part is that it's very smooth on mobile devices.
 Even if you change a lot of settings or have an awkward screen size, everything adjusts perfectly, allowing you to design from any device.

-With its web 2 print tools, clients can personalize online while seeing a photo-realistic dynamic preview, and you can then get the high-quality files ready for printing, engraving or embroidering after each purchase.
-Your orders will appear as usual on your WooCommerce Admin panel, only this time there will also be a link to download the ready to print file.
-There is no more need to manually process orders, since Customily will provide your clients designs ready for production in files like EPS, Ai, PDF, PNG or DXF.
+With its Web 2 print tools, clients can personalize online while seeing a photo-realistic dynamic preview, and you can then get the high-quality files ready for printing, engraving, or embroidering after each purchase.
+Your orders will appear as usual on your WooCommerce Admin panel, only this time there will also be a link to download the ready-to-print file.
+There is no more need to manually process orders since Customily will provide your clients with designs ready for production in files like EPS, Ai, PDF, PNG, or DXF.

-And hey, you'll be feeding two birds from one hand, since you'll be a step ahead on setting up your production process, and make your personalization process efficient.
+And hey, you'll be feeding two birds with one hand, since you'll be a step ahead in setting up your production process and making your personalization process efficient.
 It's very important to define a strategy to process every order to deliver the personalized products in time and form (imagine a customer receiving their name typed wrong!).
-This means, have an efficient way to transform customers preferences into actual personalized products.
+This means, having an efficient way to transform customers' preferences into actual personalized products.

 We hope these tips for product customization have given you a few ideas for your own business.
 Whether you’re already offering custom designs and simply need to beef up your product pages or are just searching for inspiration, there’s a lot you can learn from here.